TAX SALES – BIDDER REGISTRATION

 (a) Any person who becomes the purchaser of any real or personal property at any sale made at public outcry by any executor, administrator, or guardian or by any sheriff or other officer under and by virtue of any execution or other legal process, who fails or refuses to comply with the terms of the sale when requested to do so, shall be liable for the amount of the purchase money.
 It shall be at the option of the sheriff or other officer either to proceed against the purchaser for the full amount of the purchase money or to resell the real or personal property and then proceed against the first purchaser for any deficiency arising from the sale.

 (b) The action provided for in subsection (a) of this Code section may be brought in the name of the sheriff or other officer making the sale for the use of the plaintiff or defendant in execution or any other person in interest, as the case may be.

 Fulton County Tax Sale-Bidder Registration/ Bidder Information YOU MUST REGISTER EVERY MONTH.

 Please enter your information as shown on your driver’s license/ID that will be used to check in at the Tax Sale.

 HELPFUL LINKS TAX SALES

-TAX SALE LISTA courtesy listing of properties for sale is available in the Friday edition of the Fulton Daily Report, for a four-week period prior to the Tuesday Sale date.
-Each advertisement shows the owner’s name, a description of the property to be sold, and the amount of the tax due. .
-Click here for the Feb 2023 list.
+TAX SALE LISTA courtesy listing of properties for sale is available in the Friday edition of the South Fulton Neighbor and North Fulton Neighbor, for a four-week period prior to the Tuesday Sale date.
+Each advertisement shows the owner’s name, a description of the property to be sold, and the amount of the tax due.
+Click here to see the March 5, 2024 Tax List.